Endoscopic Spine Surgery Cost in India

 Procedure

-How is Endoscopic Spine Surgery is Performed?
+How Is Endoscopic Spine Surgery is Performed?

 The patient is first prepared for surgery by receiving local anesthesia to relieve pain.
 A tubular trocar (about the width of a pencil) is inserted through a 1-inch or smaller skin incision.
 The endoscopic procedure may enter the spine using one of two ways, depending on the patient’s specific diagnosis: intralaminar (from the rear of the spine between two laminae) or transforaminal (from the back/side of the spine into the neuroforamen; a nerve passageway).